weiyoung/weiyoung/README.md

 I previously worked at Amazon Web Services, BlackBerry, Diligent(Galvanize), BGC Engineering, and more!

 I'm an avid music lover 🎙 🎹 🎸 I sing, play instruments, and beatbox!
-That's right 👢&🐱 if you what what I mean :)
+That's right 👢&🐱 if you know what what I mean :)

 Outside of programming and music, I enjoy gym💪, outdoors⛰️, food😋, and philosophy🤓